Fatal clashes, civilian suffering in Kordofan

 Sources in Delling reported to Radio Dabanga that “an SPLM-N force launched an assault on the town from two directions, using eight vehicles”.
 The army managed to “repel the assault, capturing a soldier and an officer, and seizing a vehicle”.
 The clashes left one civilian killed, a 21-year-old woman, and injured several others.
 The town reportedly witnessed relative calm on Tuesday after the army repelled the attack.

-In South Kordofan, listeners in the area expressed concerns about the prolonged closure of the Delling-Kadugli road in the Karkal area by the SPLM-N for over two months.
+South Kordofani listeners in the area expressed concerns about the prolonged closure of the Delling-Kadugli road in the Karkal area by the SPLM-N for over two months.
 The road linking Delling to El Obeid via El Debibad remains closed by the Rapid Support Forces (RSF).

 On Tuesday, El Obeid, the capital of North Kordofan, experienced a state of complete paralysis, and markets were closed.
 “All public and private facilities halted operations after two days of clashes between the Sudanese army and the RSF, which resulted in casualties”, a listener in El Obeid said.
 The armed forces spokesman announced the “successful repulsion of the RSF’s attack on the city for the second consecutive day”.

 A resident of El Obeid informed Radio Dabanga that the city was now experiencing a cautious calm, with most residents staying at home.
-“Both the market and banks remained closed”, one of the listeners in El Obeid confirmed.
+“Both the market and banks remained closed”, he confirmed.

 Clashes between the two sides continued until Monday evening, marked by artillery shelling exchanges.
-“Shells landed in houses, resulting in about 27 people sustaining varying degrees of injuries”, according to a close source.
+“Shells landed in houses, resulting in about 27 people sustaining varying degrees of injuries”, according to another source in the city.